 Scratch the corroded metal with the mending needle and remove it with some Rodico or peg wood.

 You’ll have to rinse and repeat because each time you’ll only remove the corroded top layer of the screw.
-But no worries, it will be completely gone in a couple of times.
+But no worries, it’ll be completely gone in a couple of times.

 Make sure to carefully dry the baseplate or part you’ve been working on because the solution is water-based.